Melvin J. Zahnow Library

-The Melvin J. Zahnow Library is named for Melvin J. Zahnow and is part of Instructional Facility #2 at Saginaw Valley State University, in the state of Michigan, United States.
+The Melvin J. Zahnow Library is named for Melvin J. Zahnow and is part of Saginaw Valley State University, in the state of Michigan, United States.

 History

 Named for one of the university's founders, the Melvin J. Zahnow Library opened its doors in the spring of 1987.
 Its 66726 sqft spans four floors, offering its users a comfortable and convenient place for research and study.
 Zahnow Library is one of the region's largest and most modern libraries.
 As of 2000, the library's collection totals more than 621,113 items and is increasing by nearly 20,000 each year.
 In addition to books, the library houses generous collections of periodicals and audio-visual materials, government documents, university archives and more than 370,000 microforms.